DanielFaulkner/CodingTutorials/OSDevelopment/2HelloWorldBL.md

 - - - If the zero flag is set jump to the end of the function (jz).
 - - Display the character in register AL to the screen (int 0x10).
 - - Loop back to the start (jmp).

+Another change in this version is the setting of the Data Segment, ds, register.
+This is now required as many instructions, such as lodsb, when retrieving data from memory use the Data Segment to identify where in memory the the information is being stored (DS+Offset).
+Setting this to 0x0000 ensures the data defined within the code file is accessible.

+Congratulations!
+If you are following along you should now have a bootloader which can display the message 'Hello World' to the screen.
+From this point you could try changing the message, displaying multiple messages or changing the colour of the message.

 I hope this tutorial has helped you to understand the basics of boot sectors.